PulseWaves/Specification/specification.rst

   The year, expressed as a four digit number, in which the file was created.

 Header Size:
   The size, in bytes, of the PuLSe Header itself.
-For PuLSe 1.0 this size is 224  bytes.
+For version 1.0 this size is 224  bytes.
 If the header is extended through the addition of data at the end of the header by a new revision of the PuLSe specification, the Header Size field will reflect this.

 Offset to Pulse Records:
   The actual number of bytes from the beginning of the file to the first pulse record data field.
 This data offset must be updated if any software adds/removes data to/from the Variable Length Records.